 Jenna currently is involved in nationwide efforts to stem and turn the tide of the opioid epidemic.
 She represents in litigation multiple states’ attorneys general and multiple sovereign Indian tribes that assert that the prescription opioid industry caused and fueled the opioid crisis.
 She also is applying her insurance experience to determine the extent to which insurance may be available to fund solutions to the opioid crisis.
-Finally, Jenna is involved actively in settlement discussions between plaintiffs and the prescription opioid industry – including where the firm represents neither party, but has been asked to lend its unique experience negotiating major historical settlements on behalf of corporate clients to resolve this widespread and devastating crisis.

 - Jenna advises and negotiates on behalf of post-bankruptcy trusts concerning coverage for predecessor companies’ asbestos-related and other liabilities.
 As a result of the firm’s representations and Jenna’s involvement, these Trusts have and continue to successfully obtain insurance funding.

 - Jenna and other members of the firm successfully secured coverage for insurance claims arising from allegedly tainted peanut butter on behalf of a Fortune 500 food company.

 - Jenna has an active pro bono practice that repeatedly has qualified her for the Capital Pro Bono Honor Roll.
 She has co-authored nearly a dozen amicus curiae briefs to appellate courts, including the United States Supreme Court.
 Those briefs have concerned the Affordable Care Act, fair housing, voting rights, affirmative action, and reproductive rights.
 She currently is working on pro bono matters concerning immigration and prisoner rights.

 - 2010 – J.D., American University Washington College of Law

 - cum laude

 - 2006 – B.A., The George Washington University

 - United States Supreme Court